The student body is diverse.

-The Manufacturing and Energy Technology Program and Colorado State University are collaborating on a power plant laboratory that will provide training for FRCC students and research opportunities for CSU undergraduates and graduate students.
-The laboratory will be housed at CSU’s Powerhouse Energy Campus at 430 N. College Ave., Fort Collins.
-It is expected to be operational for fall semester 2014.
+The Manufacturing and Energy Technology Program has a power plant laboratory to train FRCC students and provide research opportunities for Colorado State University undergraduates and graduate students.
+The laboratory is at CSU’s Powerhouse Energy Campus at 430 N. College Ave., Fort Collins.

-HVAC, Holistic Health, Nurse Aide, and Phlebotomy are in the Community Learning Center in Loveland.
+HVAC, Holistic Health, Nurse Aide, and Phlebotomy are part of FRCC-Loveland in the Community Learning Center, 800 S. Taft.

 We teach numerous guaranteed-transfer courses and Paralegal Studies at Prospect Center, just off Prospect near Timberline in Fort Collins.

 Corporate Solutions is housed at Prospect Center.
 There are two locations for Continuing Education.
 In Fort Collins, The Center for Adult Learning is at the Prospect Center.
 In Loveland, it is at the Loveland Community Life Center, 1511 E. 11th St.

 The Small Business Development Center is in the Rocky Mountain Innosphere Building, 320 E. Vine Drive, Fort Collins.